MatthewSteen/MS-AREN-5849-Independent-Study/md/independent_study.md

 Tunable thermal conductivity materials have thermophysical properties that can be dynamically adjusted to produce a desired thermal performance.
 For example, during cooling periods these materials would have high thermal transmittance (low R-value) when the outdoor temperature is lower than the indoor temperature to precool the building effectively acting like night flushing without the need for mechanical ventilation.
 Conversely, in the heating season these materials would have low thermal transmittance (high R-value) to minimize heat loss to the outdoors.**(In these descriptions of various technologies, you can list examples of technologies based on the technical literature/journals, that is Buildings and Energy, Applied Energy, etc.)**

 Thermally anisotropic systems include components and assemblies with areas of high and low thermal conductivity that allows heat to be routed through the envelope to a heat sink such as a plumbing loop.
+Recent experimental results have shown cooling and heating load reductions of 86% and 63% compared to a baseline wall assembly with traditional cavity insulation.
+Numerical simulation results have shown cooling energy savings of 11% in cooling-dominated climates and heating energy savings of 21% in heating-dominated climates (Biswas, 2019).

 Thermal storage materials have variable heat capacity properties that allow them to release or store heat.
 They behave similarly to passive thermal mass, such as strategically adding materials with high heat capacity, but with less volume and weight.
 Phase change materials (PCMs) are a type of thermal storage material that passively charge and discharge.
 PCMs are currently available but are not widely used in buildings.

 Moisture storage and extraction...

 Variable radiative technologies include materials that can reject heat during the daytime or even in direct sun.
 Cool roofs are a well established strategy to reduce cooling loads in warm/hot climates that are not appropriate for colder climates because they do not decrease energy use.
 These strategies are currently passive, but if they could be dynamically controlled to change their radiative heat transfer properties they could provide additional grid services through expanded DSM functions.
+A recently developed metamaterial showed noontime radiative cooling of 93 Watts per square meter under direct sun (Zhai, 2016).

 Building-integrated photovoltaics, although part of a building's electrical system, refer to PV integrated into the opaque portions of the envelope.
 For example, wall cladding or roof shingles.